-19 Achieving your future
+19 Achieving Your Future

 We are all in a lifelong learning loop.
 As we iterate around the while loop of life, we continually gain more experience, develop new skills and knowledge.
 As you loop your own personal loop, you will also collect evidence of your personal and professional achievements.
 Some of these achievements can be certified or “badged” in various ways.
 This evidence can be collected as part of your professional identity and reputation, that’s the jar called ME shown in figure 19.1.